Model-robust and efficient covariate adjustment for cluster-randomized experiments: Notation, estimands, and assumptions

 We define the class of cluster-average treatment effect ($\Delta_C$) and individual-average treatment effect ($\Delta_I$) estimands as

 where $f$ is a pre-specified smooth function determining the scale of effect measure and, for $a = 0,1$,

 For example, $f(x,y) = x-y$ leads to the difference estimands, $f(x,y) = x/y$ leads to the relative risk estimands, and $f(x,y)=x(1-y)/\{y(1-x)\}$ leads to the odds ratio estimands.
-The two classes of estimands $\Delta_C$ and $\Delta_I$ differ based on the corresponding treatment-specific mean potential outcomes, $\mu_C(a)$ versus $\mu_I(a)$.
+These two classes of estimands $\Delta_C$ and $\Delta_I$ differ based on the corresponding treatment-specific mean potential outcomes, $\mu_C(a)$ versus $\mu_I(a)$.
 The former represents the average potential outcome associated with treatment $a$ for a typical cluster along with its natural source population, while the latter represents the average potential outcome associated with treatment $a$ for a typical individual.
 Depending on the nature of the intervention and the endpoint, either or both estimands may be relevant in a given cluster-randomized experiment.
-These two estimands can be considered as the super-population analogs to those considered in \citet{su2021model} and \citet{kahan2022estimands} under the finite-population framework and a generalization of the difference estimands in \citet{bugni2022inference}.
-We refer to \citet{kahan2022estimands} for an in-depth discussion on differentiating these two estimands and their example applications to cluster-randomized experiments.
+These two estimands can be considered as the super-population analogs to those considered in \citet{su2021model} and \citet{kahan2022estimands} under the finite-population framework and a generalization of the difference estimands in \citet{bugni2022inference}. {When the source population size $N_i=n$ is a constant and each element in $\{Y_{ij}, j =1,\dots, n\}$ is assumed to be marginally identically distributed, we have $\mu_C(a) = \mu_I(a) = E[Y_{ij}(a)]$, a special case considered in \cite{wang2021mixed} where the two types of estimands are equal and bear the same interpretation as the typical estimand in an individual-randomized trial.} We refer to \citet{kahan2022estimands} for a more elaborate discussion on differentiating these two estimands and their example applications to cluster-randomized experiments.